Rangisal/Election_Analysis/README.md

 Software : Python 3.7.6 , Visual Studio Code 1.62.2

 # Summary
-- there were x votes cast in the election
+- There were 369,711 votes casted in the election
 - The candidates were
   - Candi 1
   - Candi 2
   - Candi 3
 The candidate resuts were
  Candi 1 received % the vote and ya numver of votes candi 2 .....